madhusudanshashank/SQL-Sales-Analytics-Project/README.md

 ```

 ## 5️⃣ **Sales Pre-Invoice Discount View**
-**Objective**: Create a view for sales data with pre-invoice discount details.
+**Use Case**: The sales_preinv_discount view combines sales transaction data with pre-invoice discount information.
+It calculates the gross price total by multiplying the sold quantity by the gross price per item and incorporates the pre-invoice discount percentage for each transaction.
+This view enables the analysis of sales before applying any deductions, providing a detailed and real-time perspective on sales performance, including the impact of discounts.

 ```sql
 CREATE VIEW sales_preinv_discount AS